Cazin42/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Author : Olivier CAZIN
 Date : 2016/02/27

-describes the variables, the data, and any transformations or work that you performed to clean up the data
+This code book aims to describe the variables, the data, and any transformations or work performed to clean up the data

 Data description
 --